With the advent of cell phone cameras, voyeurism has expanded to a new level.

 Penalties for Voyeurism Charges in Michigan

-- First Offense Simple Voyeurism: Felony; two (2) years in prison, five (5) years of court-supervised probation, and a $2,000.00 fine;
+• First Offense Simple Voyeurism: Felony; two (2) years in prison, five (5) years of court-supervised probation, and a $2,000.00 fine;

-- First Offense Photographing or Recording a Person in Underwear or Naked: Felony; two (2) years in prison, five (5) years of court-supervised probation, and a $2,000.00 fine;
+• First Offense Photographing or Recording a Person in Underwear or Naked: Felony; two (2) years in prison, five (5) years of court-supervised probation, and a $2,000.00 fine;

-- First Offense Distributing, Disseminating or Transmitting a Photograph or Recording of a Person in Underwear or Naked: Felony; two (2) years in prison, five (5) years of court-supervised probation, and a $2,000.00 fine;
+• First Offense Distributing, Disseminating or Transmitting a Photograph or Recording of a Person in Underwear or Naked: Felony; two (2) years in prison, five (5) years of court-supervised probation, and a $2,000.00 fine;

-- Second Offense Simple Voyeurism: Felony; five (5) years in prison, five (5) years of court-supervised probation, and a $5,000.00 fine;
+• Second Offense Simple Voyeurism: Felony; five (5) years in prison, five (5) years of court-supervised probation, and a $5,000.00 fine;

-- Second Offense Photographing or Recording a Person in Underwear or Naked: Felony; five (5) years in prison, five (5) years of court-supervised probation, and a $5,000.00 fine;
+• Second Offense Photographing or Recording a Person in Underwear or Naked: Felony; five (5) years in prison, five (5) years of court-supervised probation, and a $5,000.00 fine;

-- Second Offense Distributing, Disseminating or Transmitting a Photograph or Recording of a Person in Underwear or Naked: Felony; five (5) years in prison, five (5) years of court-supervised probation, and a $5,000.00 fine;
+• Second Offense Distributing, Disseminating or Transmitting a Photograph or Recording of a Person in Underwear or Naked: Felony; five (5) years in prison, five (5) years of court-supervised probation, and a $5,000.00 fine;

 Hidden Cameras and Microphones

-It is also a crime to install hidden cameras or microphones without a victim’s knowledge to secretly record their actions or speech: First offense: two (2) years in prison, five (5) years of court-supervised probation, and a $2,000.00 fine.
-Second offense: five (5) years in prison, five (5) years of court-supervised probation, and a $5,000.00 fine.
 Recording or listening in on the conversations of others is known as eavesdropping.
 Eavesdropping is similar to voyeurism but is a different crime with no sexual gratification requirement.

 A person can be charged with both setting up a secret surveillance system and using it.
 A person can also be charged with any other crime that may have taken place, such as trespassing or breaking and entering to set up a surveillance system.

 Furthermore, a person convicted of voyeurism will undoubtedly be required to undergo extensive counseling and psychiatric treatment.
 This and the media attention these cases typically generate can add to an extremely onerous, expensive, and embarrassing ordeal.
-Another facet of the ordeal is SORA, Michigan’s Sex Offender Registration Act.
+Another facet of these cases is SORA, Michigan’s Sex Offender Registration Act.
 If the victim of voyeurism is less than 18 years old, a convicted person will have to register with the state-wide tracking system, in full view of the entire population.

 Defenses to Voyeurism Charges in Michigan

-Sexual Gratification – The law requires that defendants surveil or photograph a victim for sexual gratification.
+• Sexual Gratification – The law requires that defendants surveil or photograph a victim for sexual gratification.
 This is not easy to prove beyond a reasonable doubt.
 If any legitimate reason for cameras exists, such as home or business security, and if there are no photographs or tapes, this would be a very defensible charge.

-No Reasonable Expectation of Privacy – People understand that they should not expect privacy if they go outdoors in a bathing suit.
+• No Reasonable Expectation of Privacy – People understand that they should not expect privacy if they go outdoors in a bathing suit.
 Plenty of people go to pools, the beach, boating, etc., in very revealing bathing suits.
 In fact, a typical bikini is sometimes more revealing than underwear, which the law covers.
 Photographing or video of someone at a public beach is not a crime.
 However, if a person installs a camera in a changing room at a pool or beach, that could very well be a crime because the bather has a reasonable expectation of privacy.

-Consent – If a defendant can show that the person who was watched or photographed consented to such, that would be a defense.
+• Consent – If a defendant can show that the person who was watched or photographed consented to such, that would be a defense.
 It is usually apparent if the person being watched is aware of it, and consent can be difficult to establish without additional evidence.

-Open and Obvious – If a camera is open and obvious, or signs are posted warning of the presence of cameras, it would be argued that the alleged victim was fully aware that a camera was there.
+• Open and Obvious – If a camera is open and obvious, or signs are posted warning of the presence of cameras, it would be argued that the alleged victim was fully aware that a camera was there.
 In such a situation, it would have been unreasonable to expect privacy.
 An unreasonable expectation of privacy is treated as a form of consent.

 A person cannot record themselves and another person in a picture or video for sexual gratification unless the other person has consented.
 This differs from eavesdropping in that a person can record any conversation they are a party to, with or without the other person’s consent.
 The same is invalid for video recordings of scantily clad or naked activities.